kalininalab/d-StructMAn/README.md

 # docker-compose up -d
 ```
-- Wait for a while before you start running the commands.
+- Wait for a while (minimum 5 minutes) before you start running the commands.
 To check if the container has properly started or not, check the logs

 ```bash
 # docker-compose logs